tauseefkhan007/Facial-Emotion-Recognition/README.md

 ---

+## 📄 License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+---

-## ⭐ If you found this project useful
+## ⭐ Support

-Please consider giving it a ⭐ on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.